5 Unique Ways to Improve User Activation [Tips & Examples]

 As you can see, sometimes one single, clear and easily readable email can improve user activation.
 This is also a great example of using the Zeigarnik effect in user onboarding.
 People have the tendency to remember more things and achieve more when you break your learning processes into smaller – more achievable tasks.

-The team behind Dashly – online platform for turning visitors into customers with data-driven conversation and marketing – gave us another great example of how to improve user activation with automatic emails.
+The team behind Dashly – an online platform for turning visitors into customers with data-driven conversation and marketing – gave us another great example of how to improve user activation with automatic emails.

 Alena Korpula, International Marketing Specialist at Dashly.io, shared with us their sales funnel and user activation method: